alcaeus/mongo-php-library/tests/AggregationBlogPost/article.md

 Now that we know about these value holder objects, we still need to make sure the server knows what we're talking about.
 When you call `Collection::aggregate` with the pipeline you built, what happens internally to it?
-Here, a series of encoders springs into action.
+Here, a series of encoders spring into action.
 We use a single entry point, the `BuilderEncoder` class.
 This class contains multiple encoders that are able to handle all pipeline stages, operators, and accumulators and transform them into their BSON representations.